Eureka Springs Arkansas

-Perhaps she is trying to figure out how she was duped into believing that any of these patients had a chance with Norman Baker’s cure of getting any better.
+Perhaps she is trying to figure out how she was duped into believing that any of these patients had a chance with Norman Baker’s cure.

-If she pushes enough bodies down to the morgue, perhaps she would wake up to the truth and change history; perhaps saving her reputation as a nurse.
-The fall-out must of been very destructive by the court of public opinion.
+If she pushes enough bodies down to the morgue, perhaps she would wake up to the truth and change history, perhaps saving her reputation as a nurse.
+The fall-out must have been very destructive in the court of public opinion.
 She may have ended her own life, or had to work in another field entirely.

 Spirit of Powell Clayton

-The spirit of Powell Clayton loved this hotel that he had helped to get constructed, and appreciates all the hard work done to restore this very special place.
-He likes to visit here when he isn’t at his brother’s house, known as The Clayton House Museum.
+The spirit of Powell Clayton loved this hotel that he helped build, and appreciates all the hard work done to restore this very special place.
+He likes to visit when he isn’t at his brother’s house, known as The Clayton House Museum.

-This spirit likes to stay in the Governor’s Suite, where he has many fond memories of staying there.
+This spirit likes to stay in the Governor’s Suite, where he has many fond memories.

-He doesn’t mind the company of the living, as he was a politician and an ambassador; used to mingling with all kinds of people.
+He doesn’t mind the company of the living, as he was a politician and an ambassador, and was used to mingling with all kinds of people.

-This spirit was a personable people-person while alive and still is as a spirit.
-This spirit is a benign, friendly and helpful spirit, willing to talk to nice guests, mediums and paranormal investigators.
+This spirit was personable while alive and still is as a spirit.
+He is a benign, friendly and helpful spirit, willing to talk to nice guests, mediums and paranormal investigators.

 A misty figure was caught in a jacuzzi suite, which may have been located in the Governor’s Suite.